 - In this case, they’ll select applicants for interview using the academic and non-academic criteria.

-In Apply 1, you could be invited to interview by each of your chosen training providers – if so, leave a full day free for each interview and make sure you can attend interviews within the 40 working days since you submitted your application.
+In Apply 1, you could be invited to interview by each of your chosen training providers.
 In Apply 2, you could be invited to interview at short notice.

 How to respond to offers

-Training providers are committed to letting you know their decision either before or at the end of the 40 working days.
-In the unlikely event they don’t reply in time, the choice will automatically be made unsuccessful.
+Training providers are committed to letting you know their decision as quickly as possible.
+In the unlikely event they don’t reply by the deadline we give them (40 working days for applications received by 1 July, or 20 working days for applications received after 1 July), the choice will automatically be made unsuccessful.
 Once you've heard from all your choices, you'll have ten working days to respond to any offers you get.